jkzorz/jkzorz.github.io/_posts/2020-02-29-contour-plots.md

 ![useful image]({{ site.url }}/assets/long_format_printscreen.png)

-However, you may have it in the "wide" format as in the following matrix, with your row names as your x variables, your column names as your y variables (or vice versa), and the cells inbetween containing the values in your z variable.
+However, you may have it in the "wide" format as in the following matrix, with your row names as your x variables, your column names as your y variables (or vice versa), and the cells in between containing the values in your z variable.
 See below:

 ![useful image]({{ site.url }}/assets/wide_format_printscreen.png)